-Why is Member Engagement So Important?
+Why is a Member Engagement Strategy So Important?

-By consistently keeping member engaged, you won't just attract and keep more members, you'll have leverage to push through legislative wins, the ability to promote your advocacy agenda, and an increase in event attendance and other types of revenue.
+By consistently keeping members engaged, you won't just attract and keep more members, you'll have leverage to push through legislative wins, the ability to promote your advocacy agenda, and an increase in event attendance and other types of revenue.

-Despite it's importance, member engagement is a fairly elusive concept.
+Despite its importance, member engagement is a fairly elusive concept.
 It's only been a focus for the past few decades and, unlike more traditional disciplines like marketing and finance, you can't go to school and major in it.
 Part of the reason that member engagement is such a big challenge is that there isn't a clear-cut process.

 How Do You Create an Effective Member Engagement Strategy?